riyazahuja/SIER/README.md

-# SIER Financial Forecasting
+# SIER

 ## Introduction
-Welcome to SIER Financial Forecasting, a cutting-edge platform designed to revolutionize the way individuals and small institutions engage with the financial markets.
+Welcome to SIER, a cutting-edge platform designed to revolutionize the way individuals and small institutions engage with the financial markets.
 Utilizing advanced AI and machine learning techniques, SIER aims to provide personalized, accurate, and intuitive financial forecasting and portfolio management.

 ## Project Goals
-SIER Financial Forecasting aims to:
+SIER aims to:

 - **Democratize Financial Forecasting**: Make advanced financial analysis tools accessible to a broader audience, beyond big institutions.
 - **Personalize Investment Strategies**: Offer customizable strategies that match the user's risk profile, investment goals, and preferences.